-Hi!
-My name is Jana and I’m a gypsy.
-And when I say “gypsy,” I mean I’m a nomad, a traveler, a rover, a wanderer; but most importantly, I’m an activist.
+My name is Jana and I’m a traveler, a nomad, a rover, a wanderer.

 Being exposed to a nomadic lifestyle at such a young age instilled in me a belief in learning through seeing, understanding through experiencing, and living through traveling.
-So, when I got older, I studied languages and international law at both the undergraduate and graduate levels.
-From there, I set out on my own nomadic adventures.
+When I got older, I graduated in languages and international law and from there, I set out on my own nomadic adventures.
 I lived and worked in France, Ireland, Belgium and Austria, and spent the weekends visiting almost every European country.

 At first, the increasing amount of plastic in the sea and on the beaches was barely noticeable.